-- Create a programme with rest and recovery sessions included.
+- Plan rest days.
+Create a programme with rest and recovery sessions included.
 Most people plan a training regime but won’t make progressive changes to it or factor in rest.
 Add recovery days to ensure you get the most from your training.

-- Eat a nutrient dense diet with adequate quality resources from carbs, proteins and fats.
-Nutrition helps the recovery process by replenishing the muscle and liver glycogen stores, helping to restore the fluid and electrolytes lost in sweat and proteins will assist with muscle repair.
+- Nourish your body.
+Eat a nutrient-dense diet with adequate quality resources from carbs, proteins and fats.
+Nutrition helps the recovery process by replenishing the muscle and liver glycogen stores, helping to restore the fluid and electrolytes lost in sweat, and proteins will assist with muscle repair.
 This is particularly critical in your choice of post-workout meal.

 - Ensure your recovery timing is relative to your sport or exercise.
 For example, a boxer or fighter will need a significant amount of recovery time in between fights.
-A light jog or yoga class will take minimal recovery whereas a heavy deadlift session will require longer.
+A light jog or yoga class will, in contrast, only take minimal recovery.

 - Avoid self-medicating.
-Pain killers can dull the pain of an injury or ache and lead you to rush into your next session to quickly, without giving yourself adequate time to repair.
+Pain killers can mask the pain of an injury or ache and lead you to rush into your next session too quickly, without giving yourself adequate time to repair.

-- Have ‘down’ weeks or weeks of complete rest.
+- Have weeks of complete rest.
 This will give your body time to recover and you will return with a new lease of enthusiasm for your training, with more energy and regained focus.